 What are clinical studies?

 Clinical studies are research studies in which real people participate as volunteers.
 Clinical research studies (sometimes called trials or protocols) are a means of developing new treatments and medications for diseases and conditions.
 There are strict rules for clinical trials, which are monitored by the National Institutes of Health and the U.S. Food and Drug Administration.
 Some of the research studies at the Clinical Center involve promising new treatments that may directly benefit patients.
-Understanding Clinical Studies.
+Research is vital to help us understand these factors and their complex interactions.
+Because of the answers research can provide, it is a powerful source of hope for people experiencing mental health conditions and their families.

 Why should I participate?

 The health of millions has been improved because of advances in science and technology, and the willingness of thousands of individuals like you to take part in clinical research.
 The role of volunteer subjects as partners in clinical research is crucial in the quest for knowledge that will improve the health of future generations.
-Without your help, the research studies at the Clinical Center cannot be accomplished.
+With your help, we can pave the path for future cures.

 Will I be compensated?